otzslayer/deeprecs/README.md

-# aerecs
+# deeprecs
-PyTorch implementations for recommendation algorithms based on autoencoders
+PyTorch implementations for recommendation algorithms based on deep learning.